JacquesBronk/docker-101/AsADevOpsEngineer/AsADevOpsEngineer.md

 # Advanced Docker Techniques for DevOps Engineers

-Hey there, fellow DevOps Engineers!
 When it comes to integrating Docker into our pipelines, we're talking about a game changer.
 But as you know, the path to mastering any technology is through understanding its ins and outs, best practices, and, of course, learning from common pitfalls.
 So, let's deep dive into making our lives easier with Docker!

 ## Common Curiosities